 IFD: What are some of the highlights and key takeaways from your work?

 I have enjoyed leading US & global teams dedicated to perfecting fits for our consumers.
 Have also thoroughly enjoyed leading the 3D (digital transformation) initiative for my division.
 I have had the opportunity to onboard & train my team as well as my vendor partners on creating 3D renderings and setting up the 3D prototype pipeline.

 My experience with each company taught me something different.
 My key takeaway from my recent leadership roles has been that for a leader to succeed, you have to believe in your team, invest in them, and make them shine.
 The true test of one’s leadership is how well they can function during a crisis.

 IFD: What advice would you give a younger professional in the field?

 The most essential skill at any level is to be confident in yourself and always be willing to voice your ideas.
 Remember, a fish has to showcase different skills than the other fish in the pond to be noticed.
 You have to drive your own success and make things happen one step at a time.
 Keep thinking of creative ways to bring value to the company within your role.

-Some of other professional skills I look for while hiring are digital experience (3D), pattern making knowledge, PLM knowledge, and technical skills in different product categories.
+Some of the other professional skills I look for while hiring are digital experience (3D), pattern-making knowledge, PLM knowledge, and technical skills in different product categories.